leonardehrenfried/html5ify/README.md

 Implemented so far:

 * Amazon.[de|com|co.uk] song previews are played in an HTML5 ```<audio>``` tag
-* You're automatically joining the [Youtube HTML5 beta](http://youtube.com/html5)
+* You're always automatically joining the [Youtube HTML5 beta](http://youtube.com/html5)
-* You use the Vimeo HTML5 player
+* You always use the Vimeo HTML5 player

 Patches and improvements are very welcome.